amylour/everneed/README.md

 ## Design Inspiration

 From the beginning of the project, I knew that the colour palette would reflect nature with shades of green acting as the primary colour, in particular forest green, #194f49.
-The website is kept clean, with good flow, using plenty of white space to draw attention to the products and the website's mission in reducing the carbon footprints of it's users.
+The website is kept clean, with good flow, using plenty of white space to draw attention to the products and the website's mission in reducing the carbon footprints of its users.

 A simple logo, created using [LogoAI](www.logoai.com) is used as a favicon and email branding logo.
 The logo depicts a plant trapped within a vault, as we must protect our environment at all costs.

 ![everneed logo](docs/readme_images/en_logo.png)
 *Everneed logo*

-Only the necessary information is displayed so as to not increase the size of the website and it's own carbon footprint.
+Only the necessary information is displayed so as to not increase the size of the website and its own carbon footprint.
 Purple #8E164E and gold #CC4818 are used as accents to draw attention to active buttons and carbon totals.
 I created a hero image, using Figma and the site's product images, to add a modern, graphic edge to the website.

 ![Hero Image](docs/readme_images/dt_hero.png)
 *Image created by myself in Figma using product images*

 Product images are kept clean with no backgrounds so that focus is on the product itself.
 Feedback is continuously provided to the user via the website's header which displays whether the user is logged in and how many items are in their bag.
 Message 'toasts' are also visible upon user actions to display further information.
+Buttons are kept similar for continuity.

 ![Header Feedback](docs/readme_images/header_feedback.png)
 *Header feedback is kept clean and intuitive*